alec-flowers/la-census-airbnb-exploration/README.md

 Go to this link and download the Citizen Variables Connect data.
 It should download a csv with the following title -  Citizen_Connect_Variables__LA_.csv

 ### Files
 LA Exploration.ipynb - Jupyter notebook where all the above work was completed.
-Read data in, manipulated data, and vizualized data. listings_la.csv - Consolidate Airbnb data neighbourhoods.geojson - LA Neighborhood geojson coordinates to visualize boundaries of the neighborhoods map3.html - Geo-Vizualization of Los Angeles overlaid by Leaflet Cloropleth graphs
+Read data in, manipulated data, and vizualized data.\
+listings_la.csv - Consolidate Airbnb data \
+neighbourhoods.geojson - LA Neighborhood geojson coordinates to visualize boundaries of the neighborhoods/ map3.html - Geo-Vizualization of Los Angeles overlaid by Leaflet Cloropleth graphs/

 ### Libraries
 Pandas - data manipulation